MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/ai-build-experience.md

 <!--
 The PromptDialog page type is a *multi-mode* page type that creates flow for user to enter data, generate AI-powered content, preview and revise, and finally save or discard results.
 The PromptDialog page type is built on the pillars of responsible AI principles, emphasizing human interaction and ethical AI usage. -->

 The PromptDialog page type is an innovative page type designed for creating copilot experiences that are intuitive and interactive, but also assists users in making informed decisions about the AI-generated output.
 Following the principles of responsible AI, it promotes human interaction and ethical AI usage.
-Within the confines of a single page in the UI, the PromptDialog page type creates a comprehensive flow where users can provide input, view the subsequent output, and revise it as needed.
+Within a single page object, the PromptDialog page type creates a comprehensive flow in the UI, where users can provide input, view the subsequent output, and revise it as needed.
 The user can then choose to save their work or discard it.

 <!-- The PromptDialog page type is a new feature in Business Central.
 It's designed to create Copilot experiences, offering an interactive and user-friendly interface.
 Following the principles of responsible AI, it emphasizes human interaction and ethical use of AI.
 The page type allows users to input data, review AI-generated output, and make necessary changes.
 All actions, including saving or discarding work, can be done within a single page object.-->